carlosedp/chiselv/README.md

 This project is a learning exercise for both writing a RISC-V core and also better understand [Chisel](https://www.chisel-lang.org/), an HDL language based on Scala.

+Currently the target is to have a RV32I core.

 ## Planned features

 * Add a standard bus like Wishbone